-You must register your address at the local city hall with your residence card within 14 days of finding a place to live in Japan.
+You must register your address at a local city hall with your residence card within 14 days of securing a place to live in Japan.
 The address will then be written on your residence card.

-When you move, you must submit the notification for moving out with your residence card, to the local city hall of your previous residence.
-There, a "Certificate of moving out" will be issued.
-After that, you must take the procedure for moving in, with the certificate and your residence card, to the local city hall of your new residence within 14 days of moving into the new residence.
+When you move, you must submit the notification for moving out with your residence card to the local city hall of your previous residence to receive a gCertificate of moving outh.
+Then, you must take the procedure for moving in with the certificate and your residence card to the local city hall of your new residence within 14 days of moving into the new residence.

 (3) Application for other changes (other than address)

-Changes and corrections on your residence card (e.g., name and nationality) must be submitted to the Immigration Office within 14 days of the change.
-Only when you apply for an extension of the period of stay, you are permitted to include the Chinese characters of your name on the residence card without any charges being levied.
+Changes and corrections on your residence card (e.g. name and nationality) must be notified to the Immigration Office within 14 days of the change.
+Only when you apply for an extension of the period of stay, you are permitted to include the Chinese characters of your name on the residence card without any charges.

-3. Carry your Residence Card at all times
+3. Carrying your Residence Card at all times

-You must return the residence card to passport control when you leave Japan permanentry, unless you have a special re-entry permit or a re-entry permit.
+You must return the residence card to passport control at an airport when you leave Japan permanently, unless you have a special re-entry permit or a re-entry permit.

 4. Extension of Period of Stay

-1) Application form for Extension of Period of Stay, applicant's part (available at the International Division)
+1) Application form for Extension of Period of Stay, applicantfs part (available at the International Division)

-2) Application form for Extension of Period of Stay, organization's part (issued at the International Division)
+2) Application form for Extension of Period of Stay, organizationfs part (issued at the International Division)

-3) Certificate of Enrollment (Issued by automatic certificate machines or at the counter of the Educational Affairs Division)
+3) Certificate of Enrollment (Issued by automatic certificate machines or at the Educational Affairs Division)*

 4) Transcript (For regular students.
-Issued by automatic certificate machines or at the counter of the Educational Affairs Divisionj
+Issued by automatic certificate machines or at the counter of the Educational Affairs Division)

-5) Statement of the substance of research (For research students and some regular students/ Must be issued by the academic advisors)
+5) Statement of the substance of research (For Research Students and some regular students, a statement will be provided by their academic advisors)

-6) Documents that prove financial ability to cover the living expenses
+6) Documents that prove financial ability to cover living expenses

 8) Residence Card